tTurtl3/Mac_Ro-Utility/README.md

 # Mac_Ro-Utility
 A utility made for MacOS 11+ (Big Sur and later) that allows you to easily macro on Roblox.
-This utility comes with preinstalled macros made using Apple's 'Automator' applicaation.
+This utility comes with preinstalled macros made using Apple's 'Automator' application.

 Currently Supported Games: